 Luckily, the “PlayStation Network Sign-In Failed” issue usually is labeled as an easy-to-fix issue, so don’t panic when it happens to you.

-In fact, Signing in to PlayStation network fails due to several reasons ranging from a WiFi router malfunctioning to a PS4 system file corruption.
-You have to start with checking your router functionality and settings before trying to find a solution within the PS4 system itself.
+In fact, signing into the PlayStation network fails and the error code (WS-37469-9) occurs due to several reasons ranging from a WiFi router malfunctioning to a PS4 system file corruption.
+You have to start by checking your router functionality and settings before trying to find a solution within the PS4 system itself.

-On the other hand, many users though report that their internet connection is active and healthy, but they still can’t login to PSN.
-This can also relate to internet connection issue that requires you to turn off the router and restart it.
+On the other hand, many users though report that their internet connection is active and healthy, but they still can’t log in to PSN.
+This can also relate to an internet connection issue that requires you to turn off the router and restart it.

-Anyway, let’s first start with laying out the most common reasons for this problem.
+Anyway, let’s first start by laying out the most common reasons for this problem.

-There are several reasons that causes the signing in to the PlayStation network to fail, most common are:
+There are several reasons that cause the PlayStation Network sign-in failure, most common are:

 1. PSN Server Maintenance

-But if you’re one of the unlucky users that aren’t able to sign-in to the PlayStation network, you only have to wait until the maintenance process ends.
+But if you’re one of the unlucky users that aren’t able to sign in to the PlayStation Network and you get the error code (WS-37469-9), you only have to wait until the maintenance process is over.